How To Identify And Target Your Ideal Customer

 Use Social Media

 Look at your followers on Facebook, Twitter and Instagram and see if you can find commonalities – you may be surprised as to what you can find!
 You can also advertise to ‘lookalike’ audiences to the people that Like or follow your page, a useful way to let the algorithms refine your target market for you automatically.

-Analyse Google analytics and Google AdWords
+Analyse Google analytics and Google Ads

-Both Google Analytics and Google AdWords can provide statistics relating to the demographics of your customers.
+Both Google Analytics and Google Ads can provide statistics relating to the demographics of your customers.
 Google analytics, for example, can identify various pointers about the users who visit your website such as their location.
 Take time to look through the different statistics provided and use them to further identify your ideal customer.

 Once you have used the above methods, you must collate your data.
 If you have gathered enough information, you should easily be able to identify your ideal customer.
 The key is to gather a large enough range of data to provide you with accurate and reliable results.

-Step 2 – Targeting your ideal customer
+Step 2 – Targeting your ideal customer with digital marketing

 A targeted marketing campaign should yield fantastic results and return on investment, as you should be appealing directly to someone who has a genuine interest in your product.

 Create images and text to suit

 Look at the content you have written and the images you have used and ask yourself – does this appeal to my target customer?
 If not, change it!
 Use language that is appropriate, and try to select images and media that your ideal customer can relate to.

-Create consistency across all pla
+Create consistency across all platforms